chrissnead/Home_Value_Analysis/README.md

 ## Goal
-Build a model that estimates home prices in Portland based on home characteristics (bedrm/bath, sqft, year built, etc) and location/demographic characteristics (zip code, crime, income, population density, etc).
-In addition to the predictive model will also study market trends and draw some informative conclusions to help understand the market.
+Build a model that estimates home prices in Portland based on home characteristics (bed/bath, sqft, year built, etc) and location/demographic characteristics (zip code, crime, income, population density, etc).
+In addition to the predictive model, we will also study market trends and draw some informative conclusions to help understand the market.

 ## Process
 The proposed process includes the following steps and tools:

 ### 1) Data Collection
-We have gathered home prices and home characteristics from Kaggle and complementing with location characteristics from: Portland Maps, Portland Police, Bureau of Labor Statistics, Portland on the market, Census.gov, etc
+We have gathered housing data from Kaggle and other location characteristics from the following: Portland Maps, Portland Police, Bureau of Labor Statistics, Portland on the market, Census.gov, etc.

 ### 2) Data Cleaning
-Data cleaning process includes excel , jupyter notebook processes included in the github repository.
-There are 3 main data csv file:
+Data cleaning process includes Excel, Jupyter Notebook processes included in the github repository.
+There are three main data sources we are measuring:

-1) Portland_housing.csv which contains most of the housing characteristics and price data.
-The raw  data was downloaded from Kaeggle (Redfin-May-2020-2022-House-Sales.csv) and then cleaned and transformes using jupyter notebook: Portland_House_Sales.ipynb.
+1) **portland_housing.csv** which contains most of the housing characteristics and price data.
+The raw data was downloaded from [Kaggle](https://www.kaggle.com/datasets/threnjen/portland-housing-prices-sales-jul-2020-jul-2021?select=portland_housing.csv) and was cleaned and transformed using Jupyter Notebook (see Portland_House_Sales.ipynb).

-2) Crimes_by_zip.csv which contains crime data by zip code (a location/demographic characteristic).
-The raw date comes in 3 files (crime data by neighborhood and year from the Portland Police in 2 files: CrimeData-2021.csv and CrimeData-2022.csv and a file that maps neighborhoods to zip codes from a web source: Zip_Neighborhood.xlsx).
-This raw data was merged,  cleaned and transformes using jupyter notebook: Crime_2021_22_by Zip_clean_transform.ipynb.
+2) **Crimes_by_zip.csv** which contains crime data by zip code (a location/demographic characteristic).
+The raw data comes in three files (crime data by neighborhood and year from the Portland Police in two files (CrimeData-2021.csv and CrimeData-2022.csv) and a file that maps neighborhoods to zip codes from a web source: Zip_Neighborhood.xlsx).
+This raw data was merged,  cleaned and transformes using Jupyter Notebook (see Crime_2021_22_by Zip_clean_transform.ipynb).

 3) Census.gov population by Block Group and Mean Income by ZCTA.
     * Calculate percent overlap of BG with Zip Code polygons using: